Vote now for your favorite New York Hotel for a chance to win a grand European tour for two, courtesy of @CNTraveller

-For those visiting New York City for the first time, the list of things to know before arriving can seem overwhelming.
-One of the biggest concerns is transportation.
-Luckily, The Knickerbocker Hotel’s location isn’t called the “crossroads of the world” and “the center of the universe” for nothing.
-When it comes to transportation, you have plenty of options, and we’re here to help.
+For those visiting New York City for the first time, the list of things to know before arriving can seem vast.
+And one of the biggest concerns is usually transportation.
+Luckily, The Knickerbocker Hotel’s location isn’t known as the “crossroads of the world” for nothing.
+When it comes to transportation, there are plenty of options.
+Let us assist with our NYC transportation guide.

-Livery cabs, commonly called ‘black cars’ (although not all are black), are available for pre-arranged transportation all over New York City.
-Our front desk would be happy to help you arrange a car, or you are welcome to arrange one yourself, and our doormen will assist you at the entrance to the Knick when your car arrives.
+Livery cabs, commonly called ‘black cars’ (although not all are black), are available for pre-arranged car rides all over New York City.
+Our front desk would be happy to help schedule one for you, or you are welcome to arrange one yourself, and our doormen will assist you at the entrance to the Knick when your car arrives.

 The cause of many fears for first-time visitors is the subway.
-The truth is, the modern subway is clean, efficient and easy-to-use.
-The worst that can be said is that it does tend to get overcrowded during peak times.
-That being said, the subway is often the quickest, and most direct mode of transportation in the city.
+The truth is, the modern subway is easy to use with a little preparation, and is often the quickest, most direct route to make your way across the city.

-The Knickerbocker is steps away from the Times Square – 42nd Street subway station, with access to the N-Q-R-S-1-2-3-7 subway lines.
-Lines are organized by color first, and then by number or letter.
-All line colors service the same general areas (in Manhattan at least), with individual line numbers/letters running on slightly differing stops and schedules.
-It may be confusing at first, but ask at the subway booth for a subway map (or download an app on your phone), and pay attention to announcements.
-Most subways have automated announcements and digital stops displayed on the inside of the subway car, so you can peek and make sure you are headed to the right place on the right car.
+The Knickerbocker is on the same corner as the Times Square – 42nd Street subway station, which conveniently connects you to eight train lines: N-Q-R, S, 1-2-3, and 7 subway lines.
+On the subway map, it’s helpful to look at lines by color first, and then by corresponding numbers or letters.
+All line colors service the same general areas (in Manhattan at least), for instance the red-labeled 1-2-3 line services the West Side and the green-labeled 4-5-6 line services the East Side.
+Individual line numbers or letters designate slightly differing stops and whether or not the train is express (skips some stops) or local (makes every stop).
+A good rule of thumb is to ask the subway booth for a subway map or download an app to your phone.
+When entering subway stations always make sure you are headed in the right direction (Uptown or Downtown) and pay attention to announcements.
+Most subways have automated announcements and digital stops displayed on the inside of the subway car, so you can be sure you are headed to your stop.

-If you are still feeling anxious about using the subway, we recommend mapping out your trips in advance.
-You can use the handy guide located on the MTA website.
+If you still feel anxious about using the subway, we recommend mapping out your trips in advance.
+You can use the handy guide located on the MTA website or Google maps is pretty useful too.
 Metrocards (which are needed to ride the subway) can be purchased at most subway stations before boarding).

+The subways make it a breeze to head uptown and downtown, but if you’re trying to go from the East Side to the West Side on public transportation, you may want to opt for a bus.
 Buses can be complicated in New York City, and are recommended for those who aren’t afraid of a little adventure.
-At the end of the day, most of Manhattan is set up in a grid, with avenues running north to south (lower avenues start on the east side and move west), and streets running east to west (lower streets start in the south and move north).
+Most of Manhattan is set up in a grid, with numbered avenues running north and south (numbers start on the east side and increase moving westward), and streets running east and west (numbered streets begin north of Houston and increase moving north).
 Most buses run along either a single avenue, or a single street in Manhattan, but this isn’t always the case.
 Be sure to consult a bus schedule (find them here) before boarding, and ask the bus driver if you have any questions or concerns.

 Also, remember that buses take either Metrocards (same as the subway) or exact fare in coins.
 You cannot pay for a bus ride with bills or a credit card.